Happy Ram Navami 2022: Wishes Images, Quotes, Status, Messages, and Photos

-This day is celebrated by devotees observing a fast, kids dressing up as Lord Rama.
-It is believed that Lord Ram was born during the madhayhna period or the middle of the day.
-This is the most auspicious time to perform the Ram Navami puja rituals.
-The chanting and celebration reach their peak during this time of the day.

-This year, it falls on April 10, 2022.
-Spread the cheer and convey best wishes to your family and friends with these warm wishes on the occasion.

-*May the divine grace of Lord Rama always be with you.
-Wish you a very happy and prosperous Rama Navami!
+*May the blessings of Lord Ram be showered upon you and your family.

-*This Ram Navami, may Shri Ram shower you with his blessings, love, and care.
-Wishing you and your family on this auspicious day.
+*This Ram Navami, may Sri Ram shower you with his blessings.
+Here’s wishing you and your family on this auspicious day.

-*Ram jinka naam hai, Ayodhya jinka dhaam hai, Aise Raghunandan ko, humara pranam hai.

-*May Lord Ram bless your family with health, wealth, and prosperity on the auspicious occasion of Ram Navami.
+*I wish you a hearty Sri Ram Navami.
+Let our face beam with a smile all the time by chanting the name of Lord Ram.

+*Let us pray Ram Lala to achieve all that is auspicious in this Ram Navami.
+Jai Sri Ram!

 📣 For more lifestyle news, follow us on Instagram | Twitter | Facebook and don’t miss out on the latest updates!